Home » Recipe Index » Recipe

 One of the best things about this recipe is that it’s really flexible.
 Want more veggies?
 Add them and add more broth too.
 Want more meat?
 Add that and be sure to add more broth OR water.
 Want more noodles?
 Double that part and be sure to add more broth.
 Like lots of garlic and seasoning??
 ADD THEM!!
 Take this turkey noodle soup recipe and make it your own.

-You could ALSO try my recipe for Leftover Turkey Dumpling Soup if you’re loving old-fashioned soups!
+You could ALSO try my recipe for Leftover Turkey Dumpling Soup if you love old-fashioned soups!
+It’s got the best turkey soup and my soft fluffy dumplings.
+SO GOOD!

 If you’re tired of tons of leftover Christmas or Thanksgiving turkey try my Air Fryer Turkey Breast.
 It’s so much LESS turkey but still gives you some leftovers if you don’t have big eaters in the house.
 Or it’s perfect if you just want SOME turkey leftovers because you’re going somewhere else for a holiday meal.